hyperspy/hyperspy/doc/user_guide/getting_started.rst

 Typically you will need to `set up IPython for interactive plotting with matplotlib
 <http://ipython.readthedocs.org/en/stable/interactive/plotting.html>`_ using the
-``%matplotlib`` magic.
-So, typically, after starting IPython, you can import HyperSpy and set up interactive matplotlib plotting by executing the following two lines in the IPython terminal:
+``%matplotlib`` magic *before executing any plotting command*.
+So, typically, after starting IPython, you can import
+HyperSpy and set up interactive matplotlib plotting by executing the following two lines in the IPython terminal: